-It doesn’t take too long to get to the point where, when Baby cries, you have a routine of things you run through and check to see what he needs or wants.
-Eventually though, there’s a day when you hear Baby cry, and you know what that particular sound means he is asking for, and you stop his cries in their tracks.
+It doesn’t take too long to get to the point where, when Baby cries, you have a routine of things you run through and check to see what they need or wants.
+Eventually though, there’s a day when you hear Baby cry, and you know what that particular sound means they are asking for, and you stop their cries in their tracks.
 It doesn’t mean you’ve reached the end of those days where Baby cries and cries and you can’t figure out why – a few more of those are probably inevitable – but it’s a sign of how much your understanding of Baby’s moods and needs has grown, and should be a great boost to your confidence.

 First baby-related all-nighter

 Whether it’s Baby’s cries, your ongoing worry about their slight fever that stays just under the cut-off point for when your doctor says to bring them in for medical attention, or just an inability to drop off again after Baby wakes you up the first time, the first day you face on next-to-no-sleep, courtesy of your infant child, is a rough one.
 Somehow it feels like a much bigger deal than staying up all night ever did when you were a teenager, though part of that may just be that you never have the chance to sleep all day to make up for it.
 Baby still wakes up bright and early, ready to face the day with all of their usual enthusiasm, and there’s nothing for you to do but stumble along with them, and hope the night before won’t be the first of many.